russloewe/GnomeSlayer/README.md

        struct item shield;
      }

-    move player, check for boarders, and check for collision action();
+This struct contains all the attributes for a player or a monster.

+    action();

    Called by main().
 Will receive whether to move or fight from main().
 Will then call move() or fight().
    This is responsible for the both the player's and the monster's actions.

      move();
    Makes the player and the monsters move.

      fight();
    Makes the player and the monsters fight.

 ##### AI

      ai();

    Called by main().
 Will decide action for monster to make then pass that back to main().
 Ai() will need to get a list of the monsters and player and room data to make a decision for each of the monsters in the room.
 Will generate an action and return (monster1, move_left).
 We're still trying to figure out a way to pass these but we have ideas.

 ##### Endgame

      check_state();
-     Check if the game is won or the player is dead. check_cond();
+   Check if the game is won or the player is dead.

+     check_cond();
    Checking conditions: win condition, if a player is next to a monters/wall/door, whether health is "dead".
 The win  condition is slaying the goblin king and taking his treasure.

      win();

    If the win condition is true, print that the player won.

      end_game();

    Finish up the game.
 Prints any last comments to be made.

 ##### Maps